Health Psychology PG_image02

 Course modules

-Theories and Perspectives in Health Psychology (15 credits) - explores the biopsychosocial model of health and evaluates the ways in which lifestyles and health-enhancing and health- compromising behaviours (such as exercise, smoking and alcohol consumption) impact on our well-being
+Block 1: Theories and Perspectives in Health Psychology (15 credits) - explores the biopsychosocial model of health and evaluates the ways in which lifestyles and health-enhancing and health- compromising behaviours (such as exercise, and alcohol consumption) impact on our well-being

-Advanced Applied Psychology Dissertation (60 credits) - is an independent research project in a health-related topic area of your choice.
+Block 5 and 6: Advanced Applied Psychology Dissertation (60 credits) - is an independent research project in a health-related topic area of your choice, presented in the format of a journal article

-Research Methods and Data Analysis for Applied Psychologists (15 credits) - introduces you to research design and a range of approaches to data collection and analysis with a particular emphasis on qualitative methods.
+Research Methods for Applied Psychologists (15 credits) - Introduces you to research design and a range of approaches to data collection and analysis with a particular emphasis on qualitative methods.

-Applied Statistics in Health Psychology (15 credits) - develops your skills in applied statistics and psychometric theory for health sciences.
+Applied Statistics in Health Psychology (15 credits) - develops your skills in applied statistics and psychometric theory for health sciences, and enhances your digital competencies.

 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.